SandyGCabanes/Synthetic-Dataset-Generation-Using-R-Bayes-Algorithm/README.md

 2. **Model & Synthesize**
    - Learn Bayesian network structure via **Hill‑Climbing**.
 Below is the resulting network. ![Bayesian network graph](bn_network_graph.PNG)
    - Fit conditional probability tables.
+   - Set target duplication = 20.
+Set max iterations = 2000.
+Start loop.
    - Generate synthetic datasets with the same number of rows as the original dataset.
+   - Check if duplicate count is = 20.
+If > 20, loop back to generation step.
+Stop if met.
+   - If duplicate count = 20, save seed, and save synthetic dataset.

 3. **Audit for Privacy**
    - Tag datasets as `real` or `synthetic`.